On Legendrian products and twist spuns: Proof of Theorem

+\begin{prop} When $r \ge 0,$ the Chekanov--Eliashberg algebra of the Legendrian $\Lambda_1 \boxtimes \Lambda_2^{2r}$ has a graded augmentation.
+When $r>0$, this augmentation is moreover unique up to DGA homotopy and, for any pair of graded augmentations, it is the case that

-To see that $\partial(a)=0$ we argue as follows.
-Since $r \ge 1$, there are no words of action less than $\ell(a)=1$ and of degree equal to zero.
-Hence $\partial(a) \in \F$ by the action preserving properties of the differential.
-The exact Lagrangian filling provided by Proposition \ref{prp:filling} implies the existence of a (possibly ungraded) augmentation; see Theorem \ref{thm:filling} proven in \cite{RationalSFT,RationalSFT2}.
-This implies that $\partial(a)=0$ holds as sought. \end{proof}
+for nonpositive degrees $\ast \leq 0$. \end{prop} \begin{proof} The exact Lagrangian filling provided by Proposition \ref{prp:filling} implies the existence of a (possibly ungraded) augmentation; see Theorem \ref{thm:filling} proven in \cite{RationalSFT,RationalSFT2}.
+In the case $r=0$, due to the fact that the filling has vanishing Maslov class, this augmentation is moreover graded.

+In the case $r>0$ we need to use the degree and length computations from Proposition \ref{prp:Degrees}.
+After the isotopy in that proposition, we have no Reeb chord generators in degree zero.
+The uniqueness of the DG-homotopy class of graded augmentations now follows if we just can show that a single graded augmentation exists.

+For the existence, we need argue that the canonical algebra map to $\F$ is an augmentation.
+A sufficient condition for this is that $\partial(x)=0$ is satisfied for all Reeb chord generators $x$ of degree $|x|=1$ (in particular this implies no nonzero constant terms).
+Indeed, by comparing lengths and degrees in Proposition \ref{prp:Degrees} it is the case that $\partial(x)$ only can contain constant terms.
+In fact, this constant term must be zero as sought, since otherwise the DGA would be acyclic, which is in contradiction with the existence of the (possibly ungraded) augmentation induced by the exact Lagrangian filling from Proposition \ref{prp:filling}.

+Finally, the computation of the bilinearised Legendrian contact homology is a direct consequence of the degree computations in Proposition \ref{prp:Degrees} and the invariance of these homology groups. \end{proof}